 The text below is from pages 38-39 of the catalogue.
-A link to the PDF file of the complete catalogue is at the bottom of this page, as well as a DJVU file (which also has searchable text).
+Downloadable versions may be found at the bottom of this page.

 The National Library of the R.A.S.C. is maintained for the use of members of the Society although anyone is welcome to examine the books in the Library.
 Traditionally, the Library has operated on a very small budget and has relied heavily on the generosity of members' donations to enhance the collection.
 In addition to the books listed here, there are periodicals, films, and a large collection of 35mm slides.
 The effectiveness of the Library can be improved by your suggestions and criticisms, which we always welcome.

 Most of the books listed may be removed from the Library for up to four weeks.
 Some books, because of their large size, fragile condition, or age, do not circulate.
 These titles are marked * in this list.
 Generally, most books published more than 100 years ago, as well as reference books, large atlases and catalogues are in this category.

 Since it is inconvenient, if not impossible, for members outside of Toronto to visit the Library in person, a mailing service is available.
 Mrs. Fidler, our Executive Secretary, attends to these requests, sending the desired books and a post-paid return label.
 It would be of assistance if the request could indicate whether an alternate choice would be acceptable.
 Return packages must be tied with string and left unsealed at one end to conform with mailing regulations.
 Unfortunately, due to customs difficulties, books cannot be mailed out of the country.